 What can we actually do about it?

 Third, if you build software yourself, consider this a nudge.
 Every millisecond of load time you shave off matters.
 Every unnecessary feature you say no to is a gift to your users.
-I'm not saying ditch all the bells and whistles.
+Nobody's saying ditch all the bells and whistles.
 But maybe ask yourself: does this feature genuinely make someone's life better, or is it just there because a competitor has it?